lightbend/fdp-sample-applications/supportingcharts/README.md

 ## NFS Installation

 NFS installation uses the [`nfschart` helm chart](./nfschart).
 This chart requires privileged user access.
 (Yes, its a security risk, but okay for sample applications).
 This can be achieved using the following command:

+> **Note:** While this is a simple way to provide distributed file system access, Lightbend recommends GlusterFS for production scenarios.
+See the [storage discussion](https://developer.lightbend.com/docs/fast-data-platform/current/#_conclusion_storage_recommendations_for_fast_data_platform) in the Fast Data Platform docs for more information.

 ```bash
 oc adm policy add-scc-to-user privileged -nsample -z default